 The Bus Stops in Monaco

-Once in Monaco
+Getting around once in Monaco

 This is a popular route so it is best to get on at the earlier stops because at busy times it could be standing-room-only by the time it gets to the Port.
 If the bus is already full it will say “Complete” and will blow right past you, but there will be another one in 15 minutes…